 For the uninitiated, it’s easy to get vomiting and regurgitation confused.
 The difference being:

-- vomiting is a forceful ejection of stomach and upper intestine contents.
+- vomiting is a forceful ejection of the stomach and upper intestine contents.
 It smells sour and contains partially digested foods and yellow bile

 - regurgitation is a relatively effortless ejection of undigested food from the oesophagus

 How Can I Tell If My Dog Is About To Vomit?

 Some of the more common signs your dog will show include:

 - coming to you for attention and comfort

 - drooling and swallowing repeatedly just before vomiting

 What Causes Vomiting In Dogs?

 It is not uncommon for dogs to suffer from motion sickness, which can make car journeys very unpleasant for all involved.
 Your veterinarian can prescribe medication for your dog to prevent motion sickness.

 If your dog suddenly vomits it’s usually a sign of stomach problems.
 The most common causes are: